-The first structural problem is that writers often use too many levels of headings.
+The structural problem is that writers often use too many levels of headings.
 This leads to increasingly desperate attempts to make them visually distinct, usually with injudicious combinations of bold or italic, underlining, point size, all caps, and first-line indents.
 The result is trainwrecks like this:

 5(a)(1)(iv) The Target Market